What we’re learning about cover crops

 5 October 2020 – Cover crop in two five-hectare plots is topped, as close to the ground as possible this time.
 We break two tractor rear windows throwing up stones in the process.

-1 November 2020 – Organic poultry litter spread on cropped plots at 10t/ha.
+31 October 2020 – Organic poultry litter spread on cropped plots.
 This and the remains of the cover crop were incorporated with disc harrow.

 10 November 2020 – Winter wheat drilled in two five-hectare plots.